getting started

 Are you near the subway?

 Absolutely!
 It’s the best way to get to the studio.
-We are just steps away from the Kew Gardens – Union Turnpike stop on the E/F subway lines.
-If you’re traveling eastbound, exit at the rear of the platform.
-If you’re traveling westbound, get off at the front of the train.
-We are located on the southwest corner of Queens Boulevard and 78th Avenue.
+We are just steps away from the 71st – Continental Ave station on the E/F subway lines.
+If you’re traveling eastbound, exit at the front of the platform.
+If you’re traveling westbound, get off at the back of the train.
+We are located on the north side of Queens Boulevard.

-Is it OK if I leave the class early?
+Is it OK to to leave a class early?

 To get the full benefits of the practice, it’s always a good idea to stay for the entire class, especially the closing savasana, when your body has a chance to recharge and recover.